takanory/slides/20200724europython/PITCHME.md

 * Today,...
 I will talk about the 10-year history of PyCon JP,
   * and how we organize the conference at it's grown since it was launched
 * And I will talk about the various activities
-  * It is spreading Python communities in Japan
+  * There are spreading Python communities in Japan
 * At last, I will talk about we're going to do in the future

 ---